vishnupadmanabhan/articles/_posts/2015-11-22-http-status-codes.markdown

 ---
 layout: post
 title:  "HTTP status codes"
 excerpt: "There are various HTTP codes that are returned from a server.
-What do these number mean?"
+What do these numbers mean?"
 author: "Vishnu"
 date:   2015-11-22 08:13:00
 categories: http